PWRXNDR/PWRXNDR/README.md

 - **Continued Learning**: Currently, I am diving deeper into Machine Learning with a focus on mastering **PyTorch** and **TensorFlow**, enhancing my skills with MLOps in building and deploying more advanced models.
 - **Programming Languages**: Skilled in Python, JavaScript (for web development and data scripting), HTML, CSS, and SQL.
 - **Data Science Libraries**: Well-versed in a variety of libraries including **Scikit-learn**, **PyTorch**, **TensorFlow**, **Matplotlib**, **NumPy**, and more, which I utilize for data manipulation, analysis, visualization, and machine learning.
-- **Problem-Solving**: Dedicated to tackling complex problems, I employ a methodical approach to break down challenges and find efficient solutions.

 ## My Goals